Home

 Answer: B

-The Fishbone is usually the first in a line of subjective tools to help reduce the trivial many inputs into the vital few inputs that cause the effect (Y).
-The next tool can be the C/E Matrix or the FMEA.
+The Fishbone Diagram is usually the first in a line of subjective tools to help reduce the numerous trivial inputs to the vital few inputs that cause the effect (Y).
+The next tool can be the C/E (Prioritization) Matrix or the FMEA.

 7) Which of the following yield metrics does not account for rework or hidden factory loss.